 Pinchbeck Agate Ornate Bracelet Antique Georgian 18th Century.
 This decorative bracelet is made from Pinchbeck, an alloy of copper and zinc, mixed in proportions so that it closely resembles gold in appearance.
 It was invented in the 18th century by Christopher Pinchbeck, a London clockmaker.
 Framed with delicate floral and ivy leaf motif is a large oval agate.
 The bracelet is highly textured with a sturdy snap clasp.
 The bracelet is in good antique condition, with a light solder mark on the agate setting.

 Length 19cm / 7.48 inches, Width 6cm / 2.36 inches, Depth 0.9cm / 0.35 inches.

 Weight 44.9 grams / 28.9 dwt

-Ideal for hanging pendants or charms from this is a fantastic 18ct yellow gold chain...
+Ideal for hanging pendants or charms from, this is a fantastic antique 9ct yellow gold...

 Usually found attached to a ladies albertina watch chain, but today worn as a charm...

 A collectable for the future, fantastic pair of vintage 3 colour gold stud earrings dating...

 Fantastic sparkly clear quartz of approx 0.5cts to each 18ct yellow & white gold stud...